 Add the coconut milk and cake flour mixture into the butter mixture, mix on low until combined into a smooth cake batter.

-Line three 6” cake pans with parchment paper and measure batter evenly into each cake pan, about 220 g. each.
+Line three 6-inch cake pans with parchment paper and measure batter evenly into each cake pan, about 220 grams each.

 On a cake stand or cake spinner, place the first layer of cake and spread frosting evenly.
 Sprinkle some of the fine shredded coconut and top with Chocolate Ganache (optional – I just put Chocolate Ganache on top, but you can also add into the layers), top with second cake layer and repeat this process.